 There is a drastic shift in how consumers interact with businesses.
 So, if you plan to turn to digital marketing after gauging these shifts, you will require Key Performance Indicators (KPIs) to guide your marketing team and business to success.

-Whether organic or paid, digital marketing KPIs are essential because they provide an important measure for your marketing efforts.
+Whether organic or paid, digital marketing KPIs and metrics are essential because they provide an important measure for your marketing efforts.
 It presents you with an overview of how your specific campaigns are performing, which will help you decide whether you should continue campaigning or change your track.